About KLA Schools of Hillsboro

 Who We Are

-KLA School of Hillsboro is an innovative, early childhood center offering a high quality Reggio Emilia inspired education.
+KLA Schools of Hillsboro is an innovative, early childhood center offering a high quality Reggio Emilia inspired education.
 Our school is strategically located between the beautiful Orenco Station and extensive businesses in the Dawson Creek and Evergreen business parks as well as Intel’s Hawthorn Farm and Ronler Acres.

-KLA School of Hillsboro is a home away from home where your child will build the knowledge and skills needed for a strong foundation in early childhood education.
+KLA Schools of Hillsboro is a home away from home where your child will build the knowledge and skills needed for a strong foundation in early childhood education.
 Our philosophy is based on the Reggio Emilia approach which inspires and motivates children to excel and to thrive by exploring their curiosity and learning through fun and creative ways.

 We are a community based state of the art facility designed specifically with the Reggio Emilia approach in mind, including a large spacious piazza with exploration area, a designated atelier and a unique playground.
 Much of the school’s specialty materials, and the playground, are made of reused and recycled materials.
-KLA School of Hillsboro features the most functional, age-appropriate and safe furniture available for early education, which includes specially crafted pieces hand selected from a specialty soft furnishing firm based in Reggio Emilia, Italy.
+KLA Schools of Hillsboro features the most functional, age-appropriate and safe furniture available for early education, which includes specially crafted pieces hand selected from a specialty soft furnishing firm based in Reggio Emilia, Italy.

 When parents enter KLA Schools for the first time they consistently comment that the look and feel of the school is unlike any other preschool they have visited—it’s a clean, safe, inviting and family first school environment which motivates children to explore, discover and grow.

-At KLA School of Hillsboro teachers play multiple roles like that of a co-learner, facilitator, observer and researcher while nurturing your child’s interests and passions.
+At KLA Schools of Hillsboro teachers play multiple roles like that of a co-learner, facilitator, observer and researcher while nurturing your child’s interests and passions.
 This grants your child the opportunity to express ideas freely.

 At our school, parents also contribute in the learning and development of their child by acting as collaborators, supporters and partners.
 Teachers, parents and the community work together towards the child’s development.
 We nourish quality communication and relationships.
 We welcome ideas for learning and share best practices so that we can provide a higher quality experience for the children.
 When parents, teachers and the community are involved, children thrive.